 a.
 The red line indicates the score Median and the blue square indicates the Current Student score, as explained by the Legend.
 Use the mouse to hover over different areas of the chart--the mouse will display as a black line and the score will appear in the upper left corner of the chart.
 The Test Part is named on the left of the y-axis.
 The scores are listed along the bottom of the x-axis.

 b.
 To view a score Summary for another student, you can conduct a Student Search directly from this screen.
-For more information on searching for students, see the section titled, Student Search or the Searching for Students document.
+For more information on searching for students, see the Student Search section and/or Searching for Students.

 5. Notice in the Test Parts section, you also have the ability to delete testing data by clicking the delete sign (black minus sign) in the first column.
 To delete a test completely, the Test Parts must all be deleted, then the delete sign (black minus sign) will display next to the Test.
 In the example shown, all Test Parts have been deleted for the STAR test; therefore, the test itself can be completely removed.